 For a more traditional dough that's extra flaky but a little less beginner-friendly, check out our old-fashioned flaky pie dough.

-2 1/2 cups (12.5 ounces; 350 grams) all-purpose flour
+2 1/2 cups (12.5 ounces; 350g) all-purpose flour, divided

-- 2 tablespoons (25 grams) sugar
+2 tablespoons (25g) sugar

-- 2 1/2 sticks (10 ounces; 280 grams) unsalted butter, cut into 1/4-inch pats
+2 1/2 sticks (10 ounces; 280g) unsalted butter, cut into 1/4-inch pats (see note

-6 tablespoons (3 ounces; 85 milliliters) cold water
+6 tablespoons (3 ounces; 85ml) cold water

 Combine two thirds of flour with sugar and salt in the bowl of a food processor.
 Pulse twice to incorporate.
-Spread butter chunks evenly over surface.
+Spread butter pats evenly over surface.
 Pulse until no dry flour remains and dough just begins to collect in clumps, about 25 short pulses.
 Use a rubber spatula to spread the dough evenly around the bowl of the food processor.
 Sprinkle with remaining flour and pulse until dough is just barely broken up, about 5 short pulses.
 Transfer dough to a large bowl.

-Sprinkle with water then using a rubber spatula, fold and press dough until it comes together into a ball.
+Sprinkle with water.
+Then, using a rubber spatula, fold and press dough until it comes together into a ball.
 Divide ball in half.
 Form each half into a 4-inch disk.
 Wrap tightly in plastic and refrigerate for at least 2 hours before rolling and baking.

 For a slightly more tender crust, replace up to 6 tablespoons of butter with vegetable shortening.
 Pie dough can be frozen for up to 3 months.
 Thaw in refrigerator before rolling and baking.
-See here for step-by-step instructions.